HIS SERVANTS' MINISTRY

 Romans 16:22 I Tertius, who wrote this epistle, salute you in the Lord.
 (KJV)

-secretary write his letters for him.
+Paul had a secretary write his letters for him.
 The letter to the Galatians was the exception.
 It is possible that Paul’s “thorn in the flesh” was bad eyesight (Gal.4:13-15; 6:11).
 Tertius is the only secretary of Paul whose name we know.
 He sends his own greetings here.

 Romans 16:23 Gaius mine host, and of the whole church, saluteth you.
 Erastus the chamberlain of the city saluteth you, and Quartus a brother.
 (KJV)